BA (Hons)

 Performance Techniques 1 30 Credits

 This module provides students the opportunity to perform in a variety of settings and explore the creative nature of contemporary musical performance.
-Through practical workshops students will perform in a range of different styles and contexts and design productive rehearsal strategies.
-Lectures will explore the varied nature of musical performance in the 21st century and practice-led workshops will afford the opportunity to discuss the nature of performance in different contexts: live; recorded; acoustic; electronic; networked; and, interactive.
-Students are encouraged to perform collaboratively, and form their own bands/ensembles, working towards a portfolio of live performances.
+Through practical workshops students will perform in a range of different styles and contexts and design productive rehearsal strategies tailored to their own performance aspirations.
+Lectures will explore the varied nature of contemporary music performance, whilst practice-led workshops will afford the opportunity to develop rehearsal strategies for performances in different task focussed contexts.
+Students are encouraged to perform collaboratively, and form their own bands and ensembles, working towards a portfolio of comprehensive live performances across semesters.

 Guerrilla Music Production 30 Credits